Progressive myoclonus epilepsy: Myoclonic epilepsy and ataxia due to potassium (K+) channel mutation (MEAK)

 MEAK is a form of progressive myoclonus epilepsy that typically begins between the ages of 3 and 15 years (the average of onset is 10 years).
 The first symptoms may include ataxia and myoclonus (unsteadiness and difficulty coordinating movements), along with generalized tonic-clonic ("grand mal") seizures.
 Individuals with MEAK typically do not experience developmental delays.
 The symptoms are progressive, and individuals with MEAK often need to use a wheelchair by their late teenage years because of movement difficulties and myoclonus.
 Many individuals with MEAK report temporary improvement of symptoms when they have a high fever.
 Seizures may become less frequent in adulthood, but other neurological complications, including myoclonus, ataxia and tremor, may worsen.
-Myoclonic epilepsy and ataxia due to potassium (K+) channel mutation (MEAK) is caused by a specific pathogenic variant ("mutation") in KCNC1 (c.
+MEAK is caused by a specific pathogenic variant ("mutation") in KCNC1 (c.
 959G>A; p.Arg320His).
 KCNC1-related developmental and epileptic encephalopathy is associated with other pathogenic variants in KCNC1.
 In most individuals with KCNC1-related disorders, the pathogenic KCNC1 variant occurred spontaneously (de novo) and was not inherited from either parent.